r-spatial/RQGIS/README.md

 ### How to install SAGA on Ubuntu?

 To use SAGA functions within (R)QGIS, you naturally need to install SAGA GIS.
-To install the most recent SAGA version, you need to specify an additional repository.
-To do so and to subsequently install SAGA, simply execute the following lines in a terminal window:
+To install the most recent SAGA version, simply execute the following lines in a terminal window:

 ``` bash
 sudo add-apt-repository ppa:johanvdw/saga-gis